Margaret Lake, Twin Lakes, and Lake Lillian

 High elevation results in a vivid display of fall foliage across Mount Margaret and Rampart Ridge, brighter than that of the same species at lower elevations.
 After luscious fruits come lively shaded leaves when, in autumn, drifts of blueberries (Vaccinium spp.) set the mountainsides ablaze (left and lower center).
 Vine maples (Acer circinatum) torch the woodland with parti-colored foliage ranging from gold to vermilion (top, center, and center right).
 Here and there, Sitka mountain ashes (Sorbus sitchensis) add their own feathery, molten accents (lower right).

-Also in autumn, keep watch for the many varied mushrooms that garnish the slopes of Mount Margaret along both the Twin Lakes – Lake Lillian Trail and Margaret Lake Trail.
-September 21, 2014 and October 04, 2015.
+Also in autumn, keep watch for the many varied mushrooms that garnish the slopes of Mount Margaret along both the Twin Lakes – Lake Lillian Trail and Margaret Lake Trail, Washington.

 Rounding Mount Margaret, the main trail descends to the Twin Lakes, set in a tranquil glen approximately 3.60 miles/5.80 km from the trailhead.
 As beautiful as they are, the shallow “lakes” are somewhat misnamed, as they are more expansive ponds than true lakes.
-Twin Lakes – Lake Lillian Trail, August 22, 2021.
+Twin Lakes – Lake Lillian Trail, Washington.

 The lakeland moisture nurtures a variety of wildflowers, including, first column from left, top to bottom, American saw-worts (Saussurea americana), arrowleaf groundsels (Senecio triangularis), purple, or, Lewis’ monkeyflowers (Erythranthe lewisii), Cascade asters (Eucephalus ledophyllus), Sitka valerians (Valeriana sitchensis), and Scouler’s valerians (Valeriana scouleri); second column, tall bluebells (Mertensia paniculata), broadleaf arnicas (Arnica latifolia), fireweed (Chamaenerion angustifolium syn.
 Chamerion angustifolium), and sharptooth angelicas (Angelica arguta); third column, western pearly everlastings (Anaphalis margaritacea), low, or, showy Jacob’s ladders (Polemonium californicum), common cow-parsnips (Heracleum maximum syn.
 H. lanatum), white marsh marigolds (Caltha leptosepala), and broadleaf lupines (Lupinus latifolius var. subalpinus); fourth column, yellow willowherbs (Epilobium luteum), green corn-lilies (Veratrum viride), white rhododendrons, or, Cascade azaleas (Rhododendron albiflorum), subalpine fleabanes, or, wandering daisies (Erigeron glacialis), and pink mountain-heaths (Phyllodoce empetriformis); and fifth column, Columbia lilies (Lilium columbianum), high mountain cinquefoils (Potentilla flabellifolia), alpine leafybract asters (Symphyotrichum foliaceum), subalpine spiraeas (Spiraea splendens), and partridgefoots (Luetkea pectinata).